strimzi/strimzi-kafka-oauth/README.md

     sasl.enabled.mechanisms=OAUTHBEARER

+Since version 0.7.0 there is also support for so called 'OAuth over PLAIN' which allows using the SASL_PLAIN mechanism to authenticate with OAuth access token or with clientId and secret.
+In order to use that you have to enable the SASL_PLAIN mechanism as well (you can enable one or the other or both):

+    sasl.enabled.mechanisms=OAUTHBEARER,PLAIN

 #### Configuring the JAAS login module

-In JAAS configuration we do two things:
+In JAAS configuration we do three things:
-* we activate a specific JAAS login module - for Strimzi Kafka OAuth that is always the `org.apache.kafka.common.security.oauthbearer.OAuthBearerLoginModule` class which implements Kafka's SASL_OAUTHBEARER authentication mechanism.
+- We activate a specific JAAS login module - for Strimzi Kafka OAuth that is either:
+  - the `org.apache.kafka.common.security.oauthbearer.OAuthBearerLoginModule` class which implements Kafka's SASL_OAUTHBEARER authentication mechanism, or
+  - the `org.apache.kafka.common.security.plain.PlainLoginModule` class which implements Kafka's SASL_PLAIN authentication mechanism.
+- We activate the custom server callback that will provide server-side token validation:
+  - For `SASL_OAUTHBEARER` the callback class should be `io.strimzi.kafka.oauth.server.JaasServerOauthValidatorCallbackHandler`.
+  - For `SASL_PLAIN` the callback class should be `io.strimzi.kafka.oauth.server.plain.JaasServerOauthOverPlainValidatorCallbackHandler`.
-* we specify configurations used by the login module, and by our custom extensions - the server callback handler and / or the login callback handler (which we will install in [the next step](#enabling-the-custom-callbacks)).
+- We specify configurations used by the login module, and by our custom extensions - the server callback handler and / or the login callback handler (which we will install in [the next step](#enabling-the-custom-callbacks)).

 JAAS configuration can be specified inside `server.properties` file using the listener-scoped `sasl.jaas.config` key.
 Assuming there is the `CLIENT` listener configured as shown above, we can specify configuration specifically for that listener: